pulpgrinder/sic-transit/documentation.md

 ### Dom Element
 An explicit DOM element.
 This form is mostly  used for internal SicTransit operations, but it's there if you need it.
-The special classes required for a Sic Transit panel will be added automatically.
+The special classes required for a SicTransit panel will be added automatically.

 ```javascript